htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   guilty ticket is:
   :jira:`1146`

+- If a collector defines a local-name, but not a :macro:`COLLECTOR_NAME`, the local name is now used as the default name.
+  :jira:`1105`

 - Most daemon log messages about tasks in the :macro:`STARTD_CRON_JOBLIST`, :macro:`BENCHMARKS_JOBLIST` or :macro:`SCHEDD_CRON_JOBLIST` that were logged as ``D_FULLDEBUG`` messages are now logged using the new message